FAMILY DIGITAL WELLNESS GUIDE

 Pornography – Sexually explicit photos or videos.

-POS – Text slang used to indicate “parents over shoulder,” ie: parents can see what we’re writing.
+POS – Internet slang used to indicate “parents over shoulder,” ie: parents can see what we’re writing.

-PPRA – The Protection of Pupil Rights Amendment seeks to protect students’ privacy by requiring parental notice and consent/opt-out for surveys of students that address protected topics including political affiliations; mental health; sexual behavior; illegal or demeaning behavior; religious beliefs; and income.
-(US Department of Education)
+PPRA – The Protection of Pupil Rights Amendment (PPRA) from the US Department of Education seeks to protect students’ privacy by requiring parental notice and consent/opt-out for surveys of students that address protected topics including political affiliations; mental health; sexual behavior; illegal or demeaning behavior; religious beliefs; and income.

 Pre-verbal – The stage before a child has acquired the ability to speak understandable language; children at this stage communicate using gestures and sounds.

-Problematic Interactive Media Use (PIMU) – Overuse of digital media that interferes with a balanced, healthy life.
-Often referred to as “gaming disorder,” “internet addiction,” or “media addiction”.
+Problematic Interactive Media Use (PIMU) – Overuse of digital media that interferes with a child’s balanced, healthy life and can lead to poor school performance, family conflicts, emotional and psychological concerns and relationship problems.
+Also referred to as “gaming disorder,” “internet addiction,” or “media addiction”.

 Profile – A self-created overview of who a person is, what they are interested in, and any other details they might want to share in an online setting.